owncloud/web/getting-started.md

 To enable sending data to a Sentry instance, you can use the following configuration keys:

 - `sentry.dsn` Should contain the DSN for your sentry project.
-- `sentry.environment`: Lets you specify the enviroment to use in Sentry.
+- `sentry.environment`: Lets you specify the environment to use in Sentry.
 Defaults to `production`.

 Any other key under `sentry` will be forwarded to the Sentry initialization.
 You can find out more settings in the [Sentry docs](https://docs.sentry.io/platforms/javascript/configuration/).